bernardAppah/SpanishPointAssessment/README.md

 To increase robustness, I made an effort to minimize the use of IDs and classes as selectors, given their propensity to change.
 However, there were specific cases where using them was unavoidable.

-For the assertion on the list of supported products under the heading *“There are several types of Product Supported:”*, I opted to verify that the list contains more than zero items, even though there are currently four items.
-This approach was intentional to future-proof the test against any changes in the number of supported products.
+For the assertion on the list of supported products under the heading *“There are several types of Product Supported:”*, I first verify that the list contains exactly four products, then ensure their names match what’s displayed on the screen.
+If the list does not contain four products, I only check that it has more than zero items, as we expect at least one product to always be supported.
+This approach was deliberately designed to future-proof the test against potential changes in the number of supported products.
 ![AssertionOnList](img_4.png)